living-room/living-room/readme.md

 # living room, a programmable space @ recurse center

 We are making Lovelace, a room inside Recurse Center, programmable.

+**New to the living room? check out [the introduction](https://github.com/jedahan/living-room/wiki)**

-To get started playing around with the same ideas that exist there, checkout [living-room-js][]
-For more context, check out our [research blog](https://livingroomresearch.tumblr.com/).
+To get started playing around with the same ideas that exist there, checkout [living-room-js][] For more context, check out our [research blog](https://livingroomresearch.tumblr.com/).

 Itching to get started?